AnKub/RestIK/README.md

-just for fun_ soe example Landing
+just for fun_ some example Landing